sp4cerat/Game-NET/README.md

 **Limitations**

 * Byte order will be supported in the future (htons..)
-* only void functions are supported
+* only void functions can be used.
+I tested with non-void functions, but it made the client/server programming much more complex

 **Example Usage**